zlatko-michailov/calc.js/doc/README.md

 ### 1.5.
 UX

-This model enables mobile apps to remain the center of UX - they consume the calc app as a service and provide the most appropriate UX for the problem they are solving.
+This model enables mobile apps to remain the center of UX - mobile apps consume calc apps as a service, and provide the most appropriate UX for the problem they are solving.